breezynotcheezy/probium/readme.md

 ### 1) Import

-from probium import detect, detect_magic, scan_dir
+from probium import detect, detect_magic, detect_file

 ### 2) Peek at one file